Call us 08 6244 0985

 Grounds for removal

-• Unfitness to act – where the executor cannot administer the estate in the beneficiaries’ best interests.
+• Unfitness to act – where the executor cannot properly administer the estate in the beneficiaries’ best interests.

 • Misconduct or negligence – such as:

-• Causing unwarranted delay in administration
+• Causing inordinate delay in administration

-• Failing to communicate with beneficiaries
+• Persistent failure to communicate with beneficiaries

-• Delaying transfer of entitlements
+• Unwarranted delays in transfer of entitlements

 How the removal process works in WA

-Step 1: Evidence requirements
+Step 2: Evidence requirements

-Step 3: Court application
+Step 3: Court considerations

 In making its decision, the Court will consider what is necessary for the due and proper administration of the estate and also the interests of the estate’s beneficiaries.